Club / stadium contact for disabled supporters

 There are unlimited places with PA spaces alongside.
 Wolves' player provides match commentary currently but the club are looking into costings for audio descriptive commentary.
-Induction loops are siyuated throughout the ground.
-Assistance dogs can be accoodated in any area.
+Induction loops are situated throughout the ground.
+Assistance dogs can be accommodated in any area.

 Updated October 2013.

 If you would like to make your own comment, click the 'MAKE A COMMENT' button below -